Now Russia Wants To Bring Back Missile-Armed Ekranoplans To Defend Its Claims In The Arctic

 The ability to operate far from and independently of traditional naval and air bases would only make the vehicles more flexible operationally.
 This might give Russian ekranoplan units equal ability to gain access to certain areas and deny opponents the ability to operate in those spaces.

 Depending on how common the missile-armed variant is to other proposed transport types, the combat-capable versions might be able to serve as escorts for the others into hostile territory.
-The could give Russia the ability to rapidly deploy forces on sea and land into specific areas during a conflict.
+This could give Russia the ability to rapidly deploy forces on sea and land into specific areas during a conflict.

 It would likely take relatively little effort to turn a defensive missile armed Orlan into an offensive weapon armed with land-attack cruise missiles, such as Kalibr, to actively threaten enemy shore-based defenses and sites further inland, especially in the close-quarters environment of the Baltic Sea or the Black Sea.
 Russia has also demonstrated that the P-800 has a limited land-attack capability itself, which could give the ekranoplans some multi-purpose functionality without necessarily needing to carry more than one type of weapon.